franciscoengenheiro/concurrent-problem-sets/README.md

     ```
 Meanwhile, the lock-free algorithms are based on atomic operations that ensure that multiple threads can access shared state concurrently without interfering with each other.
 This allows for efficient concurrent access without the overhead and potential contention of locking mechanisms.
-Most algorithms use atomic variables to ensure that the shared state is accessed atomically.
+Most algorithms use atomic variables and retry loops to achieve this.

 #### Volatile vs Atomic
 When a variable is marked as `volatile`, any *write* to that variable is immediately visible to all other threads,
 and any *read* of that variable is guaranteed to see the most recent write
 (*[happens-before relation](https://docs.oracle.com/javase/specs/jls/se8/html/jls-17.html#jls-17.4.5)*).
+The guarantee of visibility is only for the variable itself,
+not for the state of the object it refers to or any other variables.
-This is guaranteed by the [Java Memory model](https://docs.oracle.com/javase/specs/jls/se8/html/jls-17.html), which is
+This is guaranteed by the [Java Memory model](https://docs.oracle.com/javase/specs/jls/se8/html/jls-17.html),
-then implemented by the `Java Virtual Machine`.
+which is then implemented by the `Java Virtual Machine`.

 ```kotlin
 @Volatile var sharedState: Any = Any()